This article shows you how to Restore and Replicate managed content.

 Replicate vs. Restore

 Rebuild seeks to re-create a file's native folder structure inside your Default Folder, whereas Restore attempts to utilize an existing (matching/item-native) path.
 In some cases, however, Restore cannot recreate the necessary target folder(s), for example when Archive content comes from a D:\ volume that does not exist on the current Host.
-In this case, Restore operates like Replicate by creating the folder structure inside the Default Folder.
-This allows you to Restore/ Replicate content then re-position entire portions of the result for ongoing localhost use.
+In this case, Restore operates like Replicate, creating the necessary folder structure inside the Default Folder.
+This allows you to Restore/ Replicate content then re-position entire portions of the result for local use.

 Remote Deployment and :Expand -rebuild